edwardspec/fudocgenerator/README.md

 ### TODO (things to improve)

-- support extra parameters of output items that are in some .recipe files (for example, recipe of Apple Sapling).
 - gather status effects for food and other consumables.
 - automatically gather information of which biomes have which plants, seeds, ores, etc.
 - gather information about planets: possible biomes, daylight level, tier, gravity, etc.